nuxeo/marketplace-elasticsearch/ReadMe.md

 ## About

-This is project allows to build the marketplace package for `nuxeo-elastic-search` addon.
+This is project allows to build the marketplace package for `nuxeo-elasticsearch` addon.

 The goal of this package is to provide an easy way to test `elasticsearch` with Nuxeo :

  - simple installation
- - default configuration for embedded ElasticSeach
+ - default configuration for embedded Elasticsearch
  - default configuration to replace default PageProviders by `elasticsearch` based ones